zcrap/Cypherpass/README.md

 ```

 ## How do Key Ledgers work?
-So that users can use many keys across many devices, supporting websites can use a key ledger to lookup public keys, instead of storing keys at each individual website.
+For expanded capabilites, supporting websites can use a key ledger to verify user public keys.
-* If the `public_key` input has an attribute of `data-public_key_ledger` set to `true`, Cypherpass will also provide a uri for a key ledger.
+* If the `public_key` input has an attribute of `data-public_key_ledger` set to `true`, Cypherpass can also provide a uri for a key ledger.
-* When authenticating, the website should look at the key ledger an verify that the key is active.
+* When authenticating, websites should verify with the key ledger that provided key is active.

 ## Advantages of using a key ledger
 * Each device can have their own set of keys.
 * No need to update website with keys.
-* Users can revoke keys they suspect are compromised.
+* Users can revoke or update keys they suspect are compromised.
 * Key ledgers can store many keys for the user.

 ### Hopes